The Starlight Filmmaker Residency

 Selection will be announced on this website, on twitter, and via email to the applicants.

-The applicant will need to cover their own travel expenses to get to Bruges.
+The applicant will need to cover their own travel expenses to get to Montreal.
 We are are happy to provide the winner with a letter of invitation and testimonials about the residency that may be used to help seek travel funding or visas for travel.

 Up to two projects will be selected for the residency.